chrissnell/sfs-to-ipset/README.md

 -I INPUT -i eth0 -m set --match-set sfs-ipv4 src -j LOGNDROPBADACTOR -A LOGNDROPBADACTOR -m limit --limit 5/min -j LOG --log-prefix "Denied bad actor: " --log-level 7
 ```
+This drops all packets originating from the StopForumSpam blocklists and logs a message (no more than 5 times a minute) when it happens.